-How to use the Intel® Distribution of OpenVINO™ toolkit to target CNN based inferencing on Intel® CPUs and FPGAs
+How to use the Intel® Distribution of OpenVINO™ toolkit to target convolutional neural network (CNN) based inferencing on Intel® CPUs and FPGAs

-How the Acceleration Stack for Intel® Xeon® CPU with FPGAs enables higher level cloud and data center software applications to leverage the FPGA seamlessly
+How the Acceleration Stack for Intel® Xeon® CPUs with FPGAs enables higher level cloud and data center software applications to leverage the FPGA seamlessly

 The course is structured around five weeks of lectures and exercises.
 Each week requires three hours to complete.
 The exercises are implemented in Python*.